Blog/Blog Post Featured Content Widget Errors

-#3 Updated by CIC Michael over 8 years ago
+#3 Updated by CIC Michael almost 11 years ago

 The problem only seems to be occurring on production.
 I have requested access to the production error logs.

-#4 Updated by CIC Michael over 8 years ago
+#4 Updated by CIC Michael almost 11 years ago

 Ok, so after doing a little more investigating and examining the production error logs, I think that the most sensible thing to do, at the moment, is to wait until the 1.1 upgrade happens.
 The only thing that is different between the production environment and the development environments is the core version of WP.
 The only other thing I can envision doing would be to take a snapshot of the production environment and then debug in a private environment.
 But, seeing as how 1.1 is scheduled for this Monday, it just doesn't make sense to patch over a version WP that were not going to be using.